ibesoft11/ibesoft.github.io/index.md

 ## About

 I am a logic-driven full stack developer with a passion for collaboration and a strong drive to see projects through completion.
-I’ve always sought out opportunities and challenges that are meaningful to me.
+I have always sought out opportunities and challenges.
 I've never stopped engaging my passion to learn, help others and solve problems.

 ## Experience

 ### GenesysTechHub

-_A people centered community focused on growing talent, sustaining businesses and developing technical capacity in Nigeira_ I worked as a Backend developer intern, worked on various web/software projects while using best practices.
+_A people centered community focused on growing talent, sustaining businesses and developing technical capacity in Nigeira_

+I worked as a Backend developer intern, worked on various web/software projects while using best practices.
 Tools: Nodejs, Express, MongoDB, GraphQL, MySql, Git